harini1006/Flow-Based-SDN-Intrusion-Detection-System-using-Machine-Learning-with-Real-Time-Alerts/README.md

-# Intelligent SDN Intrusion Detection System
-## Machine Learning–Based Flow Traffic Classification for Secure SDN Networks
 ## 📌Overview:
 The Intelligent SDN Intrusion Detection System (IDS) is a flow-based traffic classification system designed to enhance the security of Software-Defined Networking (SDN) environments.
-It uses Machine Learning models, built using Scikit-learn and deployed through Flask, to classify network flows as Normal or Malicious.
+The system uses Machine Learning models built with Scikit-learn and deployed through a Flask-based web application to classify network traffic as Benign or Malicious.

+In addition to intrusion detection, the system provides real-time email alerts to notify the network administrator immediately when cyberattacks are detected.

 The system supports:

 1.Real-time single flow prediction

 2.CSV-based bulk log prediction

-3.User authentication
+3.User authentication (Login & Registration)

-4.Admin analytics dashboard with attack distribution charts
+4.Admin analytics dashboard with attack distribution and logs

+5.Automated email alerts on attack detection

-The goal is to strengthen SDN security by providing a fast, scalable, and intelligent intrusion detection solution.
+The goal of this project is to provide a fast, scalable, and deployable SDN security solution using flow-based machine learning techniques.

 ## ❗Problem Statement:
-SDN environments rely on a centralized controller, making them vulnerable to several attacks such as DDoS, Probing, Spoofing, and Botnet traffic.
-Traditional IDS systems face challenges including:
+SDN environments rely on a centralized controller, which makes them vulnerable to various cyberattacks such as DDoS, probing, spoofing, and botnet traffic.
+Traditional intrusion detection systems suffer from several limitations, including:

-1.High false positives
+1.High false positive rates

+2.Dependence on signature-based detection

-2.Lack of adaptability to new attacks
+3.Poor adaptability to new attack patterns

-3.Heavy dependency on signatures

-4.Manual and slow log analysis
+4.Manual and time-consuming log analysis

-5.Inability to scale with high-volume SDN traffic
+5.Limited scalability with high-volume SDN traffic

-A Machine Learning–driven IDS is necessary to handle SDN flow datasets efficiently and detect malicious traffic with high accuracy.
+To overcome these challenges, a Machine Learning–based IDS that efficiently analyzes SDN flow data and supports real-time alerting is required.

 ## 🎯Objectives:
-• Develop a robust ML model to classify SDN flow traffic
+• Develop a robust machine learning model for SDN flow classification

-• Provide real-time and batch prediction capabilities
+• Enable real-time and batch intrusion detection

-• Create a user-friendly web interface for easy usage
+• Provide a user-friendly web interface

-• Enable admin monitoring through graphical analytics
+• Support admin monitoring through visual analytics

-• Improve accuracy and reduce false alarms
+• Reduce false alarms while improving detection accuracy

-• Design a scalable system suitable for modern SDN networks.
+• Design a scalable system suitable for modern SDN networks

 ## Key Features:
 ### User Features: